-81 that are owned by a Phase I or Phase II Utility or for which a Phase I or Phase II Utility has entered into a 82 contract prior to January 1, 2020, to purchase the energy, capacity, and renewable attributes of such falling 83 water resources; (c) non-utility-owned resources from falling water that (1) are less than 65 megawatts, 84 (2) began commercial operation after December 31, 1979, or (3) added incremental generation 85 representing greater than 50 percent of the original nameplate capacity after December 31, 1979, provided 86 that such resources are located in the Commonwealth or are physically located within the PJM region; (d) 87 waste-to-energy or landfill gas-fired generating resources located in the Commonwealth and in operation 88 as of January 1, 2020, provided that such resources do not use waste heat from fossil fuel combustion-or 89 forest or woody biomass as fuel; or (e) biomass-fired facilities in operation in the Commonwealth and in 90 operation as of January 1, 2020 2023, that (1) supply no more than 10 percent of their annual net electrical 91 generation to the electric grid or no more than 15 percent of their annual total useful energy to any entity 92 other than the manufacturing facility to which the generating source is interconnected and are fueled by 93 forest-product manufacturing residuals, including spent pulping liquor, bark logging residues, paper 94 recycling residuals, and biowastes or biomass, as described in subdivisions A 1, 2, and 4 of § 10.1-1308.1, 95 that results from harvesting in accordance with silvicultural best management practices developed and 96 enforced by the State Forester pursuant to § 10.1-1105 or (2) are owned by a Phase I or Phase II utility, 97 have less than 52 megawatts capacity, and are fueled by forest-product manufacturing residuals or 98 biomass, as described in subdivisions A 1, 2, and 4 of § 10.1-1308.1, that results from harvesting in 99 accordance with silvicultural best management practices developed and enforced by the State Forester 100 pursuant to § 10.1-1105.
-Regardless of any future maintenance, expansion, or refurbishment activities, the 101 total amount of RECs that may be sold by any RPS eligible source using biomass in any year shall be no 102 more than the number of megawatt hours of electricity produced by that facility in 2019 2022; however, 103 in no year may any RPS eligible source using biomass sell RECs in excess of the actual megawatt-hours 104 of electricity generated by such facility that year.
-In order to comply with the RPS Program, each Phase I 105 and Phase II Utility may use and retire the environmental attributes associated with any existing owned 106 or contracted solar, wind, or falling water, or biomass electric generating resources in operation, or 107 proposed for operation, in the Commonwealth or solar, wind, or falling water resources physically located
+81 that are owned by a Phase I or Phase II Utility or for which a Phase I or Phase II Utility has entered into a 82 contract prior to January 1, 2020, to purchase the energy, capacity, and renewable attributes of such falling 83 water resources; (c) non-utility-owned resources from falling water that (1) are less than 65 megawatts, 84 (2) began commercial operation after December 31, 1979, or (3) added incremental generation 85 representing greater than 50 percent of the original nameplate capacity after December 31, 1979, provided that such resources are located in the Commonwealth or are physically located within the PJM region: (d) 86 87 waste-to-energy or landfill gas-fired generating resources located in the Commonwealth and in operation 88 as of January 1, 2020, provided that such resources do not use waste heat from fossil fuel combustion-or 89 forest or woody biomass as fuel; or (e) biomass-fired facilities in operation in the Commonwealth and in 90 operation as of January 1, 2020 2023, that (1) supply no more than 10 percent of their annual net electrical 91 generation to the electric grid or no more than 15 percent of their annual total useful energy to any entity 92 other than the manufacturing facility to which the generating source is interconnected and are fueled by 93 forest-product manufacturing residuals, including pulping liquor, bark, paper recycling 94 residuals, biowastes, or biomass, as described in subdivisions A 1, 2, and 4 of § 10.1-1308.1, provided 95 that biomass as described in subdivision A 1 of § 10.1-1308.1 results from harvesting in accordance with 96 best management practices for the sustainable harvesting of biomass developed and enforced by the State 97 Forester pursuant to § 10.1-1105, or (2) are owned by a Phase I or Phase II Utility, have less than 52 98 megawatts capacity, and are fueled by forest-product manufacturing residuals, biowastes, or biomass, as 99 described in subdivisions A 1, 2, and 4 of § 10.1-1308.1, provided that biomass as described in subdivision 100 A 1 of § 10.1-1308.1 results from harvesting in accordance with best management practices for the 101 sustainable harvesting of biomass developed and enforced by the State Forester pursuant to § 10.1-1105.
+102 Regardless of any future maintenance, expansion, or refurbishment activities, the total amount of RECs 103 that may be sold by any RPS eligible source using biomass in any year shall be no more than the number 104 of megawatt hours of electricity produced by that facility in-2019 2022; however, in no year may any RPS 105 eligible source using biomass sell RECs in excess of the actual megawatt-hours of electricity generated 106 by such facility that year.
+In order to comply with the RPS Program, each Phase I and Phase II Utility may 107 use and retire the environmental attributes associated with any existing owned or contracted solar, wind,

-108 within the PJM region, with such resource qualifying as a Commonwealth-located resource for purposes

-109 of this subsection, as of January 1, 2020, provided such renewable attributes are verified as RECs

-110 consistent with the PJM-EIS Generation Attribute Tracking System.
+108 or falling water, or biomass electric generating resources in operation, or proposed for operation, in the 109 Commonwealth or solar, wind, or falling water resources physically located within the PJM region, with 110 such resource qualifying as a Commonwealth-located resource for purposes of this subsection, as of 111 January 1, 2020, provided that such renewable attributes are verified as RECs consistent with the PJM112 EIS Generation Attribute Tracking System.